 Receive high-dose IV corticosteroids or cyclosporine

-Receive antibiotics (eg, metronidazole 500 mg IV q 8 h and ciprofloxacin 500 mg IV q 12 h)
+Receive antibiotics (eg, metronidazole 500 mg IV every 8 hours and ciprofloxacin 500 mg IV every 12 hours)

-If intensive medical measures do not produce definite improvement within 24 to 48 h, immediate surgery is required or the patient may die of sepsis caused by bacterial translocation or even perforation.
+If intensive medical measures do not produce definite improvement within 24 to 48 hours, immediate surgery is required or the patient may die of sepsis caused by bacterial translocation or even perforation.

 After effective treatment of a flare-up, corticosteroids are tapered based on clinical response and then stopped because they are ineffective as maintenance.
 Patients should remain on 5-ASA drugs—oral or rectal, depending on location of disease—indefinitely because stopping maintenance therapy often allows disease relapse.
 Dosage intervals for rectal preparations may be gradually lengthened to every 2nd or 3rd day.
 There is ample evidence that combination oral and rectal therapy is significantly more effective than either therapy alone.

-Patients who cannot be withdrawn from corticosteroids should be given thiopurines (azathioprine or 6-mercaptopurine), anti-TNF drugs, or a combination.
-For more refractory cases, the anti-integrin vedolizumab can be used for both UC and Crohn disease.
-Also, infliximab, adalimumab, or golimumab are becoming more widely accepted as maintenance therapy for UC.
+Patients who cannot be withdrawn from corticosteroids should be given thiopurines (azathioprine or 6-mercaptopurine), anti-TNF drugs, Janus kinase inhibitor (tofacitinib), or a combination of thiopurines or methotrexate and anti-TNF drugs.
+For more refractory cases, the anti-integrin vedolizumab as well as infliximab, adalimumab, golimumab, or ustekinumab can be used for both ulcerative colitis and Crohn disease maintenance therapy.
+Finally, in some patients who fail to respond to corticosteroids, immunosuppressants, or biologics, tofacitinib or ozanimod can be tried as maintenance therapy.

-Nearly one third of patients with extensive UC ultimately require surgery.
-Total proctocolectomy is curative: Life expectancy is restored to normal, the disease does not recur (unlike Crohn disease), and the risk of colon cancer is significantly decreased.
+Nearly one third of patients with extensive ulcerative colitis ultimately require surgery.
+Total proctocolectomy is curative: Life expectancy is restored to normal, and the risk of colon cancer is significantly decreased.
+However, some studies report up to 25% of patients subsequently develop inflammation in the small bowel mucosa consistent with Crohn disease (1 Treatment references Ulcerative colitis is a chronic inflammatory and ulcerative disease arising in the colonic mucosa, characterized most often by bloody diarrhea.
+Extraintestinal symptoms, particularly arthritis... read more , 2 Treatment references Ulcerative colitis is a chronic inflammatory and ulcerative disease arising in the colonic mucosa, characterized most often by bloody diarrhea.
+Extraintestinal symptoms, particularly arthritis... read more ); this may occur many years after surgery.
 After total proctocolectomy with ileal pouch-anal anastomosis (IPAA), there remains a small risk of dysplasia or cancer in the rectal cuff anal transition zone and even in the ileal pouch.
 After proctocolectomy with ileostomy or IPAA, the quality of life is improved; however, new quality-of-life challenges are created.

 Emergency colectomy is indicated for massive hemorrhage, fulminating toxic colitis, or perforation.
 Subtotal colectomy with ileostomy and rectosigmoid closure (Hartmann procedure) or mucous fistula is usually the procedure of choice because most critically ill patients cannot tolerate more extensive surgery.
 The rectosigmoid stump may be electively removed later or may be used for ileoanal anastomosis with a pouch.
 The intact rectal stump should not be allowed to remain indefinitely because of the risks of disease activation and malignant transformation.